-“Kids are naturally drawn to physical play outdoors,” said Amy Chand, youth fitness specialist for Akron Children’s Weight Management Clinic.
+“Kids are naturally drawn to physical play outdoors,” Chand said.
 “And staying active is important for a child’s development.
 Exercise through play helps kids gain muscle strength and coordination, increase flexibility, and develop their fine and gross motor skills.”

 In addition, staying fit can improve self-esteem, help maintain a healthy weight and decrease the risk of serious illness, such as high blood pressure, diabetes and heart disease.